NREL/bioluc/README.md

 An older 2-region version of the model is available [here]( https://github.com/NREL/bioluc/tree/master/Model%20and%20Data/Old%202-Region%20Model)

-####User Guidance
-Documentation of the BioLUC model can be found [here](https://github.com/NREL/bioluc/tree/master/documents).
-Documentation describes the model and directs users through the using the basic features of the BioLUC model.

-Portions of these documents are excerpted on the [wiki]( https://github.com/NREL/bioluc/wiki)

 ####Model Testing
-Includes a presentation documenting the general testing the BioLUC model underwent prior to release.
+[This](https://github.com/NREL/bioluc/tree/master/Model%20Testing) folder includes a presentation documenting the general testing the BioLUC model underwent prior to release.
 Please note that the presentation is not completely current as it was created prior to testing over the summer 2013.
 The [Sensitivity Analysis](https://github.com/NREL/bioluc/tree/master/Model%20Testing/Senstivity%20Analysis) folder includes a report and sensitivity analysis completed by Eric Bryant using a semi-final version of the model.

 ####Workshop at Oak Ridge National Laboratory (ORNL) May 7-8th
-This folder contains documents and presentations used in the land use workshop at ORNL on May 7-8th.
+[This](https://github.com/NREL/bioluc/tree/master/Workshop%20at%20ORNL%20May%207-8th) folder contains documents and presentations used in the land use workshop at ORNL on May 7-8th.
 Please note that these documents may not be up to-date.

-##Wiki and Frequently Asked Questions (FAQ)
-I wiki and FAQ is under development [here](https://github.com/NREL/bioluc/wiki) The wiki include an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of know modeling limitations and data issues, and a FAQ.
-The wiki and FAQ are works in-progress for later in 2014.

-####Interacting with the BioLUC Development Team
-We are open to questions unrelated to troubleshooting Github and Stella, the raising of issues associated with the model or the general topic of land use change, and bugs associated with the BioLUC model.

-Options for interactions:

-1. Submit an issue [ticket](https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open) to Ethan Warner [here]( https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open).

-2. Email ethan.warner@nrel.gov or daniel.inman@nrel.gov directly